 The big cat enclosure

-Not just for the tigers, leopards and cheetahs.
-The building includes a display area presenting conservation projects, with simple games like “Find the Red Panda” and buttons to push to hear, for example, animal noises.
+Not just for the tigers, leopards, and cheetahs.
+The big cat building includes a display area presenting conservation projects and featuring simple games that young kids might enjoy, like “Find the Red Panda.”

 Food and drink

-There are, of course, plenty of snack bars, cafes and restaurants around the zoo, as well as drinks machines.
-If you want to give the kids something different, if not entirely healthy, try a langos – a potato snack the size of a giant fried frisbee.
+Plenty of snack bars, cafes and restaurants pop up around the zoo.
+If you want to give the kids something different, if not entirely healthy, try a langos – a fried potato snack the size and shape of a giant frisbee.

 Extra animal tips